Sponsorship collective logo

 Pretty obvious I suppose but basically, you have a meeting confirmed!
 The prospect is now a warm lead and wants to hear more.
 You still have not submitted a proposal at this point.
 At this meeting you will learn what they want to see in their custom proposal.

-Sponsorship Proposal submitted:
+Sponsorship Proposal Submitted:

 You have submitted a proposal after asking permission from your prospect to do so.
 You may need multiple meetings to get to this point.

-Follow up:
+Follow Up:

 You have followed up directly (expect to do this A LOT).
 Set your prospect up on a weekly or biweekly schedule and check in regularly.